mcdpayzero/herbalindulgence-site/_posts/2025-10-19-streamlining-inventory.md

 ---
 layout: default
-title: Streamlining Inventory with MarijuanaSoftware: A Grower's Guide
+title: "Streamlining Inventory with MarijuanaSoftware: A Grower's Guide"
 date: 2025-10-19
-excerpt: From seed to sale, AI-powered tracking eliminates stockouts.
+excerpt: "From seed to sale, AI-powered tracking eliminates stockouts.
 Integrate our rugged scanners and terminals for METRC auto-reports—cut manual entry by 70%.
-Tips for small ops, plus eDebit payment flows to boost cash flow.
+Tips for small ops, plus eDebit payment flows to boost cash flow."
 image: /assets/images/inventory-streamline.jpg
 ---